CLINICAL MEDICINE - EMERGENCY CARE AND SURGERY - 2018/9

 Module code: PASM006

-Students will be on clinical placements in one of the four local District General Hospitals (Frimley Health, Royal Surrey County Hospital, East Surrey Hospital and Ashford and St Peters Hospital), rotating through the clinical disciplines of Emergency Care (6 weeks) and Surgery (3 weeks).
-The penultimate week of Module 6 is a Consolidation Week back in the University, at the end of which students will take their SBA 5&6 papers.
+Students will be on clinical placements in one of the four local District General Hospitals (Frimley Health, Royal Surrey County Hospital, East Surrey Hospital and Ashford and St Peter's Hospital), rotating through the clinical disciplines of Emergency Care (6 weeks) and Surgery (3 weeks).
+The penultimate week of module 6 is a Consolidation Week back in the University, at the end of which students will take their SBA 5&6 papers.

-During their clinical placements, students will also spend one day in every three weeks in consolidation/ clinical skills learning back in the University.
+During their clinical placements, students will also spend one day in every three weeks in consolidation/clinical skills learning back in the university.
 During this time, they will learn and practice the core clinical procedural skills, continue with case based learning, concentrating on other cases from sections 1B, 2A and 2B of the ‘Matrix specification of Core Clinical Conditions for the Physician Associate’, attend seminars on Professionalism, Leadership and Teamworking, Ethics and Law, and a regular Journal Club.

 School of Health Sciences